ahmedabdelsalam22/ahmedabdelsalam22/README.md

 <h3>
- As a Junior .NET Core Engineer, my objective is to utilize my technical skills and passion for software development to contribute to the success of an innovative organization.
+ As a Junior .NET Developer, my objective is to utilize my technical skills and passion for software development to contribute to the success of an innovative organization.
 I aim to gain valuable hands-on experience in designing and implementing .NET Core applications while continuously expanding my knowledge in the field.
 With a strong foundation in .NET Core and a determination to learn and grow, I am dedicated to delivering high-quality code and